 Losing a loved one to a tragic illness or injury is devastating.
 A wrongful death — one caused by someone else’s recklessness or negligence — is particularly hard on the families who must carry on without their loved ones.

 If you are contemplating legal action related to the untimely loss of a family member, a knowledgeable South Bend wrongful death lawyer could help you obtain the best possible outcome during an extremely difficult time.
-Our compassionate civil attorney understands the pain you feel and could manage your claim with the respect and sensitivity you and your family deserve.
+Our compassionate civil attorney in South Bend understands the pain you feel and could manage your claim with the respect and sensitivity you and your family deserve.

 Who Can File a Wrongful Death Action?